VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 }GRIDCELLDATA;
 ```

-content field in the above structure points to the address of another structure
+The `content` field in the above structure points to the address of another structure
 `GRIDCELLDATAHEADER`.
 The definition of this structure and the meanings of
 every member are:

 ```cpp